netrunner2099/jquery-cookie/README.md

 If true, the cookie transmission requires a secure protocol (https).
 Default: `false`.

+### samesite

+    samesite: 'Lax' | 'Strict' | 'None'

+##Lax
+Cookies are allowed to be sent with top-level navigations and will be sent along with GET request initiated by third party website.
+This is the default value in modern browsers.

+##Strict
+Cookies will only be sent in a first-party context and not be sent along with requests initiated by third party websites.

+##None
+Cookies will be sent in all contexts, i.e sending cross-origin is allowed.

+None used to be the default value, but recent browser versions made Lax the default value to have reasonably robust defense against some classes of cross-site request forgery (CSRF) attacks.

+None requires the Secure attribute in latest browser versions.
+See below for more information.

 ## Converters

 Provide a conversion function as optional last argument for reading, in order to change the cookie's value